JohnEBoyBaby/i.Q/README.md

 Cassius Marcellus Clay, Muhammad Ali, TRUTH

+I OWE YOU ZERO RESPECT YOU 1/2 TRUTH SILENT COMPLICT enFORCEr AND YOU 'cop' WILL GET LESS THAN THAT ..!
+PROMISE ..!
+FILTH ..!

 PUT YOUR FAITH IN NO MAN.
 RIGHT, MIKEY ..?
 RIGHT.

 THE CHET ATKINS "Certified Guitar Player" LIST ...